Dame Kiri: 'I had heard very good things about him and was keen to meet him and hear him sing. I wasn't disappointed'

 With a stable home life, Rhodes flourished and began entering competitions.
 In 2007, he won the Lexus Song Quest.
 Unbeknown to Rhodes, Dame Kiri had been monitoring his career in the background.

-The following day after the Lexus, Dame Kiwi phoned Rhodes and offered to help him become an international operatic star.
+The following day after the Lexus, Dame Kiri phoned Rhodes and offered to help him become an international operatic star.

 She compared the richness in his voice to herself and Inia Te Wiata.